Board of Directors

 Jefferies Wyman, Jr.

+Recently Jeff was named an honorary Board Member for Life in honor of his long standing service to Orenda.
 Jeff was a longtime friend and donor to Orenda before he joined the board.
 A resident of West Barnstable and Sharon, Mass., Jeff was an integral part of the 1998 project to protect land on Meadow Lane in West Barnstable that eventually evolved into the Smith’s Dock Sanctuary.
 This helped ensure that the endangered Diamond Back Terrapin turtles had a suitable and protected habitat.

 Board of Advisors